Exploring Shakespearean Tragedy:

 Equally under-mentioned is that the world is not extremely fond of tragedy.
 A little goes a long way.
 Some of us, particularly if we teach Shakespeare’s tragedies for a living, can relish reading and rereading Macbeth or Othello or King Lear or Hamlet throughout a long career.
 But the much more normal situation is for someone to have seen one or more of the tragedies sometime during her or his life—and to be indelibly impressed.

 An educated man or woman should know something about Shakespeare, and that something to know is most commonly thought to exist within the Great Tragedies.
-And if the educated woman or man should know something generally available in the Great Tragedies, then what an educated man or woman should know is something that they have in common.
+If the educated woman or man should know something generally available in the Great Tragedies, then what an educated man or woman should know is something that they have in common.
 What they should know is the power, the general power which the four share, a power to lead us to both truth and beauty through the exploration of natural nobility.

 Educated people should have some experience both of recognizing the harsh realities of the human condition and of knowing that even when those harsh realities turn terribly ugly and tragic, there is a truth and beauty that fight their way toward recognition as a higher reality that transforms the fallen human condition into the ennobling human adventure in the image of God.